datastaxdevs/workshop-cassandra-data-modeling/README.md

-# 🎓🎓 Apache Cassandra™ Data Modelling
+# 🎓🎓 Apache Cassandra® Data Modelling

-Welcome to the **Apache Cassandra™ Data Modelling** workshop!
+Welcome to the **Apache Cassandra® Data Modelling** workshop!
 In this two-hour workshop, we show the methodology to build an effective data model with the distributed `NoSQL database Apache Cassandra™`.

 Using **Astra DB**, the cloud based _Cassandra-as-a-Service_ platform delivered by DataStax, we will cover the process for every developer who wants to build an application: list the use cases and build an effective data model.